WALL-EEEEEEE/Artemis.io/README.md

 - [x] CV PDF exporter
 - [x] Cover Letter PDF exporter
 - [x] Multiple cover letters and resumes management support
-- [ ] Your Job tracker (allow you to add and track your job positions)
+- [x] Your Job tracker (allow you to add and track your job positions)
+- [ ] Jobs from different job board sites
 - [ ] Job application through email
 - [ ] Intergrate thirdparty services to help with shining your resume, such as Grammary, ChatGPT, and so on.
 - [ ] Plugin extension